Archive for the ‘FAQs’ Category

 What if I am not Christian or don’t believe in God?

 No problem.
 I work with people of all faith perspectives and religious beliefs – including people who are agnostic or atheist.
-I am not a “Christian Counselor”; I do not work from an exclusively Christian perspective; and I do not have any particular expectations for the expression of faith in my clients’ lives.
+I am not a “Christian counselor”; I do not work from an exclusively Christian perspective; and I do not have any particular expectations for the expression (or non-expression) of faith in my clients’ lives.
 In fact, it happens most frequently that the topics of faith, religion, and spirituality never arise in session.
-Regardless, I am here doing this work to help you with whatever relationship, emotional, mood, family, etc. issue(s) you are struggling with in your life at this time.
+Regardless, I am here doing this work to help you with whatever relationship, emotional, mood, family, etc., issue(s) you are struggling with in your life at this time.